UniFirst Corp. research snapshot

 Frequently Asked Questions

 This UNF AI stock analysis is an informational tool for research and education only.
 It is not investment advice, a recommendation, or a guarantee of future performance.
-Forecast ranges are scenarios based on available data as of July 12, 2026, and can be wrong.
-The stock is in an acquisition process, which creates binary outcomes that are inherently uncertain.
+Forecast ranges are scenarios based on available data as of August 3, 2026, and can be wrong.
+The stock is in a merger arbitrage process with an FTC second request pending, which creates binary outcomes that are inherently uncertain.